Voice chat is coming to Roblox – TechCrunch

 Bronstein joined the company in March, leaving Google to help realize Roblox’s particular vision for the metaverse.
 Prior to hopping over to Roblox, Bronstein worked on product teams at Zynga, Xbox and YouTube — three very different companies that are probably equal parts relevant to his current work.

-“If you think about the the metaverse as the next incarnation of where you know I could go shopping or I could go to a concert, I could go to school, I think that you need to be relevant to everybody in society and you need to both build the content, the rules, the features that support all of those behaviors,” Bronstein said.
-“And part of bringing voice to the platform is to ensure that our older audiences has a natural way to communicate.”
+“If you think about the metaverse as the next incarnation of where you know I could go shopping or I could go to a concert, I could go to school, I think that you need to be relevant to everybody in society and you need to both build the content, the rules, the features that support all of those behaviors,” Bronstein said.
+“And part of bringing voice to the platform is to ensure that our older audiences have a natural way to communicate.”

 Voice chat is very much on the way to Roblox, but that doesn’t mean it will appear overnight — and that’s by design.
 The company is inviting an initial group of 5,000 developers, all 13 and older, to try out the new spatial voice chat capabilities in a custom-built Roblox community space.